Jakgrog/API_Mashup/README.md

 However, I strongly recommend using Postman for a smoother experience.

 Todo:
-* Check out compression techniques and different serializers to gain speed.
+* Check out different serializers to gain speed.
 * Do a more thorough testing to find out were additional error-handling is needed.
+* Log to file or database instead of just writing to console
+* Add unit testing

 Possible issues:
 * "Could not find a part of the path '..\bin\roslyn\csc.exe'".
 Try running this in the package manager: <br />